devmotion/ConsistencyResampling.jl/README.md

 Consistency resampling is a resampling technique that generates calibrated predictions from a data set of predictions and corresponding labels.
 First a set of predictions is sampled from the data set with replacement.
 In a second step artificial labels are sampled with the predicted probabilities.
-This resampling procedure ensures that the predictions are calibrated for the artifical labels.
+This resampling procedure ensures that the predictions are calibrated for the artificial labels.

 ## Example